3d printing

 Another great question.
 "Monochrome" means that the printer's LCD screen emits only the one color that will harden the resin.

 Models made with resin printers normally need additional curing after printing, which is just some more exposure to UV light.
 This is called "post curing".
-Post curing is normally done by placing the model in the sun or in a UV light booth for several minutes up to a half hour, the exact time depends on the resin you choose.
+Post curing is normally done by placing the model in the sun or in a UV light booth for several minutes up to a half hour.
+The exact time depends on the resin you choose.
 The resin manufacturer will state how long to post cure.
 You don't need to buy a UV light booth if you live in a sunny area.
-The sun also emits UV light at 405 nm so will easily cure the resin.
+The sun also emits UV light at 405 nm so the sun will easily cure the resin.
 If you choose to buy an inexpensive UV light booth, look for one that emits UV light at 405 nm to match your resin.

 Post curing is needed because resin 3D printers deliberately under-cure the resin during printing.
 Under-curing during printing is necessary to leave enough uncured resin present so that the layers can be bound to each other.
 If each layer was fully cured during printing, the model would delaminate and fall apart like a deck of cards.
 So after the model is removed from the printer and cleaned, place it in a UV light booth or in the sun to fully cure all the resin.